networq/website/getting-started.md

 ### 1. Install NetowrQ Web

-* To install, use a command prompt to run:
+To install, use a command prompt to run:

 ```
   $ git clone https://github.com/networq/networq-web
   $ cd networq-web # move to the directory
-  $ composer install # Install this projects dependencies
+  $ composer install # Install this project's dependencies
   $ cp .env.dist .env # Copy the included `.env.dist` file to `.env`

 ```
 ### 2. Install NetworQ Cli

 Next, install the command-line utilities + package manager.

-* Use a command prompt to run:
+Choose a suitable directory location and use a command prompt to run:

 ```
   $ git clone https://github.com/networq/networq-cli